cliosight/Docs/Spec.md

 A workflow in Cliosight is an aggregation of interconnected jobs and triggers.
 Since it can only be configured for a single datasource, fetching data from others has to be carried out through other utility jobs.

 ## Example of a Workflow - Executing daily sales operational tasks <a name="workflowexamples"></a>
 Consider the sales funnel that comprises sending promotional emails.
 We need to contact existing or potential customers on certain events at regular intervals.

 ## Using Workflows in Jupyter Notebook for Machine Learning <a name="python"></a>
 Data analysis can provide pointers for fine-tuning an existing application or product design through hypothesis testing.
 It can also help in improving the performance of a machine learning model in production with high quality datasets.

-Being able to code a workflow by combining tasks using a simple JSON configuration can speed up the design and development phases of an AI/ML project.
-This is made possible with the API framework that Cliosight has provided.
-UI and automation components can be created instantly in external applications.
+Being able to code a workflow by combining data management tasks using a simple JSON configuration can speed up the design and development phases of an AI/ML project.
+This is made possible with data pipelines.
+UI and automation components can be created instantly in external applications with our API.

 # API <a name="api"></a>